 PGA Picks: The Memorial Tournament Predictions and Betting Odds

-Get free golf picks for every event on Doc’s Sports PGA golf picks page.
+Get free golf picks for every event on Doc’s Sports PGA golf expert picks page.

 A Look at the Field

-Here is a look at the Top 12 with ties with the lowest golf odds to win it all.
+Here is a look at the Top 12 favorites and ties for golf odds this week.

 Course Characteristics of Those Who Can Win or Secure Winning Golf Bets